-The development shall be carried out strictly in accordance with the approved plans (elevations and floor plan - drawing number AE001, amended site location plan - date stamped Hereforshire Council 8 March 2010), except where otherwise stipulated by conditions attached to this permission.
+The development shall be carried out strictly in accordance with the approved plans (plans received on the 12 April 2010), except where otherwise stipulated by conditions attached to this permission.

 Reason.
-To ensure adherence to the approved plans in the interests of a satisfactory form of development and to comply with Policy DR1 of Herefordshire Unitary Development Plan.
+To ensure adherence to the approved plans in the interests of a satisfactory form of development and to comply with Policy DR1 of the Herefordshire Unitary Development Plan.